jaanga/gubgub/README.md

 * Loads and display users 100 most recent events sorted by date
 * Most aspects of each event are links to most appropriate GitHub page

-## Features

-* No servers needed.
-All action generated client-side
-* Entry-level, pure JavaScript.
-	* Single dependency on the ShowDown Markdown interpreter
-* Click three bars( 'hamburger' ) icon to slide menu in or out
-* Direct link to this read me file
+#### Things you can do as a user

-* Click on title to reload
+* Scroll up and down.
+Click on items of interest
+* Identify and report incorrect or better URLs for each type of event

+#### Things you can do as a coder

+* Consider ways of displaying other types of search results or data in this column

-Coding style
+Coding Style
 --------------------------------------------------------------------------------

+### Mission

-We live in a world where the full-stack developer reigns supreme We champion DevOps as if good DevOps is the primary goal
+* We live in a world where the full-stack developer reigns supreme
+* We champion DevOps as if good DevOps is the primary goal

-But
+But:

-What if you are an entry-level coder?
+* What if you are an entry-level coder?
-What if you are interested in STEM topics than Devops?
+* What if you are interested in STEM topics than Devops?

 Then you have come to the right place.

-### Written for GitHub users and coders
+### Written for GitHub Users and Coders

-You are here to explore code
+You are here to explore code, therefore:

 * Font is default monotype font - fixed character spacing
 * UI is minimal
 	* Offers many - too many? - options
 * Uses most up-to-date JavaScript features
-* Display the identical data using varying methods
+* Displays the identical data using varying methods

-But some idiosyncrasies
+But some idiosyncrasies:

 * Follows [Mr.doob coding style]( https://github.com/mrdoob/three.js/wiki/Mr.doob's-Code-Style%E2%84%A2 )
 	* Open airy, almost a poetic style of displaying code